-SEEK allows you to publish investigations, replete with studies and assets that comprise it.
-You can then assign a DOI to the investigation, which provides a persistent link with which you and others can cite the investigation with.
-Publishing an investigation involves the following steps:
+SEEK allows you to publish investigations, studies and assays, replete with the structure and assets that comprise it.
+You can then assign a DOI to the investigation, which provides a persistent link with which you and others can use to cite them with.

 In order to make an investigation citable it must first be public.
 In order to make your investigation public, navigate to your investigation, and click the administration button in the top right hand corner of SEEK.
 Select the publish full investigation button.

 The investigation may have some studies, assays, and other asset files which are not yet public.
 You can review the items that are currently not public by selecting OK in the bottom left hand corner of SEEK.
 Or you can skip the step if you do not want to make anything else public.